mtrajano/laravel-swagger/README.md

         "\/api\/user\/{id}": {
             "get": {
-                "summary": "Return all the details of a user", "description": "Returns the user's first name, last name and address Please see the documentation [here](https://example.com/users) for more information", "deprecated": true
+                "summary": "Return all the details of a user", "description": "Returns the user's first name, last name and address.
+Please see the documentation [here](https://example.com/users) for more information", "deprecated": true
                 "responses": {
                     "200": {